Clostridia may reduce palatability

 SILOSOLVE® MC improves fermentation leading to increased milk production

 SILOSOLVE® MC consistently improves fermentation which leads to a significant increase in milk production.
-Cows fed SILOSOLVE® MC treated corn silage had increased efficiency of milk production through an 8% reduction in dry matter intake and a 2% increase in energy corrected milk yield.
+Cows fed SILOSOLVE® MC treated maize silage had increased efficiency of milk production through an 8% reduction in dry matter intake and a 2% increase in energy corrected milk yield.
 A similar response was observed in cows fed SILOSOLVE® MC treated alfalfa.

 What’s inside SILOSOLVE® MC

 SILOSOLVE® MC is a silage additive containing three highly-selected strains of lactic acid bacteria.
 One strain (L. lactis SR3.54) is patented for its ability to reduce undesirable microbial fermentation.
 The other two direct and control overall fermentation.